eskirk/eskirk/README.md

-My name is Elliot - I do web development with an emphasis on fun, interactive visualizations.
+My name is Elliot - I do web development.
 I like to slackline, highline, ski, run, bike, and juggle.